unnoon/bottom_line/README.md

 ## Deprecated

-But bottom_line will be back slowly build back into a new form soon.
+But bottom_line will be back.
 Stay tuned.

 ## Installation